HMS Dreadnought (1906): Career

 She was refitting at Portsmouth from 18 April to 22 June 1916 and missed the Battle of Jutland on 31 May, the most significant fleet engagement of the war.
 Dreadnought became flagship of the 3rd Battle Squadron on 9 July, based at Sheerness on the Thames, part of a force of pre-dreadnoughts intended to counter the threat of shore bombardment by German battlecruisers.
 During this time, she fired her AA guns at German aircraft that passed over her headed for London.
 She returned to the Grand Fleet in March 1918, resuming her role as flagship of the 4th Battle Squadron, but was paid off on 7 August 1918 at Rosyth.
 She was recommissioned on 25 February 1919 as a tender to to act as a parent ship for the Reserve Fleet.

 Dreadnought was put up for sale on 31 March 1920 and sold for scrap to Thos.
 W. Ward on 9 May 1921 as one of the 113 ships that the firm purchased at a flat rate of £2.
 10/- per ton, later reduced to £2.
 4/- per ton.
 As Dreadnought was assessed at 16,650 tons, she cost the shipbreaker £36,630 though another source states £44,750.
 She was broken up at Ward's new premises at Inverkeithing, Scotland, upon arrival on 2 January 1923.
-Very few artifacts from Dreadnought have survived, although a gun tompion is in the National Maritime Museum at Greenwich.
+Very few artifacts from Dreadnought have survived, although a gun tampion is in the National Maritime Museum at Greenwich.